PlanetaryRobotics/ergodic-search/README.md

 ## Usage

 This section provides more details on how this repository can be used to perform ergodic search on custom maps with various parameter settings.
-Two example scripts are provided in the top level directory.
+Three example scripts are provided in the top level directory.

 ### The ErgPlanner Class